outpace/config/README.md

 As shown above, custom data-reader tags can be used to [pull values from external sources](#external-config-values).

-The configuration EDN map is provided to an application in one of the following ways:
+The configuration is provided to an application in one of the following ways:

 1. A `config.edn` file in the current working directory.
 2. A `config.edn` java system property (e.g., a command line arg `-Dconfig.edn=...`).
-The value can be any string consumable by [`clojure.java.io/reader`](http://clojure.github.io/clojure/clojure.java.io-api.html#clojure.java.io/reader).
+The value can be anything consumable by [`clojure.java.io/reader`](http://clojure.github.io/clojure/clojure.java.io-api.html#clojure.java.io/reader).
+3. A `config.etcd` java system property url (e.g., `-Dconfig.etcd=http://localhost:4000`) may be provided to allow etcd lookup for external values.
+4. The primary source of configuration will be etcd if you include `config.etcd` and omit `config.edn`.
-3. Setting `outpace.config.bootstrap/explicit-config-source` to any non-nil value consumable by [`clojure.java.io/reader`](http://clojure.github.io/clojure/clojure.java.io-api.html#clojure.java.io/reader).
+5. Setting `outpace.config/source` to any `outpace.config/Source`.
+See `outpace.config.repl/set-source-edn!`.

 The `:profiles` entry of your `project.clj` file can be used to set the system property for an environment-specific configuration EDN file: